Poori-Bhaji, Indian potato curry with fried flatbread

 • 1 cup warm water

-1. Heat vegetable oil and butter in a large pot or dutch oven over medium heat.
-Add onions and cook until soft and golden, about 20 minutes, reducing heat if they start to brown too quickly.
+• Make the bhaji: Heat the vegetable oil and butter in a large pot or dutch oven over medium heat.
+Add the onion and cook until soft and golden, about 20 minutes, reducing the heat if it browns too quickly.

-1. In a large bowl (or stand mixer), combine flour, salt and baking powder.
-Add warm water and knead until the dough comes together, adding more water or flour if needed to make a workable, not-too-sticky dough.
-Knead about 5 minutes by hand or with mixer, then let dough rest at room temperature for at least half an hour, and up to 4 hours.
+• Make the pooris: In a large bowl (or stand mixer), combine the flour, salt and baking powder.
+Add the warm water and knead until the dough comes together, adding more water or flour as needed for a workable, not-too-sticky dough.
+Knead about 5 minutes, then let the dough rest at room temperature at least 30 minutes, and up to 4 hours.

-2. Roll dough into a log, and cut in half.
-Cut each half into 8 equal sized pieces, yielding 16 total.
-Roll each piece between your hands to form a ball, flatten slightly with your palms, then roll out into a circle 1/8″ thick.
-Repeat with remaining dough.
+• Roll the dough into a log and cut in half.
+Cut each half into 8 equal pieces (16 total).
+Roll each into a ball, flatten slightly with your palms, then roll out into a circle 1/8-inch thick.

-3. Place a heavy pot or cast iron pan over medium-high heat, and add oil until it is about 1 1/2″ deep.
-When oil starts to shimmer, use tongs to slip in the first poori.
-It should bubble right away – if it doesn’t, the oil isn’t quite hot enough.
+• Place a heavy pot or cast iron pan over medium-high heat and add oil until it is about 1 1/2 inches deep.
+When the oil shimmers, use tongs to slip in the first poori — it should bubble right away (if not, the oil isn't hot enough).
+Cook until it puffs and is golden on the underside, then flip and cook golden on the other side (2–3 minutes total).
+Transfer to a paper-towel-lined plate and repeat with the remaining dough.

 Leave a comment